Golden Gate Hotel and Casino

 The Golden Gate Hotel & Casino is located at One Fremont Street in Las Vegas, Nevada, United States.
-A part of the Fremont Street Experience, it is the oldest and smallest hotel (122 rooms) on the Fremont Street Experience.
+It is the oldest and smallest hotel (122 rooms) included in the Fremont Street Experience, and is the first downtown casino to transition to all-electronic games in the city.

-John F. Miller initially opened a temporary tent hotel – the Miller Hotel – on the property in 1905, while he planned to construct a permanent hotel structure, which opened as the Hotel Nevada on January 13, 1906.
+John F. Miller initially opened a temporary tent hotel – the Miller Hotel – on the property in 1905, while he planned to construct Hotel Nevada, a permanent hotel structure.
+The first record of Hotel Nevada being open is a blurb in Las Vegas Age on January 13, 1906.
 A casino operated within the hotel until a statewide gambling ban took effect in 1909.
 In 1931, the property was expanded and renamed as Sal Sagev ("Las Vegas" spelled backwards).
-The casino reopened that year when gambling in Nevada was legalized again.
-In 1955, the casino was renamed as the Golden Gate.
-The entire property was renamed as the Golden Gate Hotel and Casino in 1974.
-The Golden Gate was known for its cheap shrimp cocktails, served from 1959 to 2017.
+In 1955, Golden Gate Casino, a separate business, opened on the ground floor of the hotel.
+The entire property was renamed as the Golden Gate Hotel and Casino in 1974 after the casino bought the hotel.
+The property has been a hotel since 1906, the oldest in Las Vegas.
+It has been a consistently operating hotel and casino since 1955.